 Tips for writing realistic conversations

-With the why and importance of dialogue in storytelling established, check out these tips for writing realistic conversations:
+Now that we’ve established the why, check out these tips on how to go about writing realistic dialogue:

-Listen to real people.
-Take note of how people speak in real conversations.
-Observe interactions, repetition, interruptions and flow.
-Pay attention to tone, pause and expression too.
-Craft these observations into your dialogue.
-Your reader will notice, and your writing will be more believable.
+Observe real conversations.
+Listen to real people and take note of their conversational patterns.
+Pay attention to how they speak, including interactions, repetitions, interruptions and the natural flow of conversation.
+Don’t forget to observe tone, pauses and expressions too.
+Incorporate these observations into your dialogue.
+Your readers will notice, and your writing will be more believable.

 Keep it short and focused.
-This tip applies to all writing, but even more so for dialogue.
-Real conversations aren’t Shakespearean monologues.
-There’s a bounce of short sentences between people.
+This tip applies to all writing, but it’s especially true for dialogue.
+Real conversations aren’t filled with Shakespearean monologues.
+Instead, there’s usually a quick back-and-forth of short sentences.

 Avoid info-dumping.
-Conversations need to have a purpose beyond dumping a truck-load information on the reader.
-Much like a leaky tap, drip-feed info naturally within conversations.
-This regulates story pace.
-The story will unfold.
+Conversations need to have a purpose beyond dumping a truckload of information on the reader.
+It’s more effective to drip-feed information by letting the conversation unfold naturally.
+This regulates the story’s pace.

-Be sparing with “tech talk”.
-Unless you’re writing a conversation for Elon Musk, use plain language.
+Be sparing with ‘tech talk’.
+Unless you’re writing for Elon Musk, use plain language.
 Technical language doesn’t typically feature in normal conversation.
 Keep that fancy jargon locked away in a high-tech vault.

 Read the dialogue out loud.
-By reading aloud, you’ll be able to hear how the dialogue lands on human ears.
-This action also helps confirm the flow and rhythm of the conversation.
-Errors will appear for you, much like a bit of toilet paper stuck to someone else’s shoe.
+By reading aloud, you’ll be able to hear how the dialogue actually sounds.
+It helps you confirm the flow and rhythm of the conversation.
+Errors will become obvious, much like a bit of toilet paper stuck to someone else’s shoe.

-Let’s take a look at the above in practice.

-Dialogue 1 – ignoring tips 1 and 2:

-“Hello Miriam!”
+Let’s apply a couple of these tips to an example.
+Note how stinted and unnatural the following dialogue is:

+‘Hello Miriam!’

-“Hi Josephine.
-How are things going today?”
+‘Hi Josephine.
+How are things going today?’

-“I’m well overall.
+‘I’m well overall.
 Although, I’ve been assessing how compatible I am with Marcia and have analysed the pros and cons of our relationship.
-I took into account so many key characteristics and have determined a conclusion.”
+I took into account so many key characteristics and have determined a conclusion.’

-Dialogue 2 – applying tips 1 and 2:
+Now, let’s try to improve it by applying the first two tips from the list above:

-“Hey Miriam, how’s life?”
+‘Hey Miriam, how’s life?’

-“Hellooo Jospephine, I’m so good!
-How bout you?”
+‘Hellooo Josephine, I’m so good!
+How ‘bout you?’

-“Ahhh, to be honest I’m in a bit of a tough place with Marcia.”
+‘Ahhh, to be honest I’m in a bit of a tough place with Marcia.’

-“Oh.
-Want to tell me more?”
+‘Oh.
+Want to tell me more?’

-“Yeah, it’s a bit complicated.
+‘Yeah, it’s a bit complicated.
 I’ve been thinking a lot about how I feel.
-And well, I just have no idea about ‘us’ anymore.”
+And well, I just have no idea about ‘us’ anymore.’

+See how much better that is?
 The second piece is more realistic, uses simple language, has shorter sentences and sounds like real people chatting.

 Read more: